Roman J. Hoyos

 Phone: (213) 738-6821

-Roman Hoyos comes to Southwestern from Duke University Law School where he taught as a Visiting Assistant Professor from 2008-2010.
+Roman Hoyos came to Southwestern from Duke University Law School where he taught as a Visiting Assistant Professor from 2008-2010.
 While at Duke Law, Professor Hoyos taught Legislation and State and Local Government Law.
 He also taught Modern American Legal History for Duke's Department of History.

 "[I want my students to] understand that law is an instrument of power that should be deployed carefully and thoughtfully, and so to approach the legal questions they'll face with a certain sense of humility."